What on earth are terpenes?

 How are terpenes important to your CBD though?
 Well, some CBD products, including Broad Spectrum Dragonfly CBD Oil, retain many of the naturally occurring terpenes found in the Cannabis Sativa L. plant.
 They provide the Broad Spectrum CBD Oil with a more distinct flavour.
 Whilst leaving terpenes in the mix ensures that it retains more of the Cannabis Sativa L. plant’s natural goodness.

 While there are a huge variety of terpenes present in the Cannabis Sativa L. plant, we want to introduce you to some of the more important ones:

-As the name indicates, limonene is the terpene found in many varieties of citrus fruit, from lemons (surprise surprise) to grapefruits.
-It’s also abundant in many different strains of Cannabis Sativa L., including those sold for recreational purposes in the USA, something that’s given rise to a variety of flowery names: lemon haze, lemon kush, orange kush, etc. Of course, CBD is made from strains of Cannabis Sativa L. that contain less than 0.2% THC, but you’ll still find limonene in these strains, lending its characteristic aroma to our broad-spectrum oil.
+As the name indicates, limonene is the terpene found in many varieties of citrus fruit.
+These range from lemons (surprise surprise) to grapefruits.
+It’s also abundant in many different strains of Cannabis Sativa and those sold for recreational purposes in the USA.
+So, it gave rise to a variety of flowery names: lemon haze, lemon kush, orange kush, etc. Of course, CBD is made from strains of Cannabis Sativa that contain less than 0.2% THC.
+You can still find limonene in these strains and it lends its characteristic aroma to Broad Spectrum Dragonfly CBD Oil.

 If you’ve ever visited a brewery then you’ll know exactly what humulene smells like.
-Responsible for the floral, herbal fragrance given off by hops, humulene is also abundant in cannabis, which explains the similarity between the two smells.
-A very close relative of caryophyllene, humulene is found in many of the same sources, including plants like sage and tobacco.
+It is responsible for the floral, herbal fragrance given off by hops and is abundant in cannabis, which explains the similarity between the two smells.
+A very close relative of caryophyllene, humulene is found in similar sources, including plants like sage and tobacco.

 Our Fragrant Friends

 As you can see, terpenes play a crucial role in both the life of plants and your nose’s day to day experience.
-See which ones your nose can pick out next time you’re sampling one of our broad-spectrum oils!
+See which ones your nose can pick out next time you’re sampling Broad Spectrum CBD Oils.